 An article published in the AMA Journal of Ethics® outlined the challenges and identified ways for physicians to better spot and help trafficking victims.
 The authors noted research showing that 88% of victims had contact with a health professional while being trafficked, but none were identified or offered help in getting out of their situation during the medical encounter.

 Family physician Anita Ravi, MD, MPH, MSHP, discovered that she has had to rethink the way she approaches patients to best help those facing abuse or violence.
-Dr. Ravi is co-founder and CEO of the PurpLE (Purpose: Listen & Engage) Health Foundation, a nonprofit organization that invests in the physical, mental and financial health of women and girls who have experienced gender-based violence.
-The foundation is based on her work pioneering a New York City primary care clinic for survivors of human trafficking as well as other forms of abuse and exploitation.
+Dr. Ravi is co-founder and CEO of the PurpLE (Purpose: Listen & Engage) Health Foundation, a nonprofit organization that advances health equity for survivors of Gender-based violence, including those who have experienced human trafficking and domestic violence, through an interconnected model of direct services, research and education.

-Dr. Ravi said her experience, including a study that involved interviewing sex-trafficking survivors about their interactions with the health care system, has taught her that patients experiencing violence or abuse can be of any gender, age, documentation status or background and they may be encountering a range of medical issues.
-It may be a patient who has never encountered the health care system before because traffickers deny their access to care or the person seeking care was never able to leave their abuser long enough to seek medical care.
+Dr. Ravi said her clinical and research experience, including a study that involved interviewing sex-trafficking survivors about their interactions with the health care system, has taught her that patients experiencing violence or abuse can be of any gender, age, documentation status or background and they may be encountering a range of medical issues.
+It may be a patient who has rarely encountered the health care system because their abuser denies them access to care, or the person seeking care was not in a position to leave the trafficking or abusive environment in order to seek medical care.

 The AMA Code of Medical Ethics offers physicians guidance on their obligation to take appropriate action to help patients avert harms that violence and abuse cause.